sagemathinc/cocalc-doc/source/howto/install-r-package.rst

 .. warning::

     Your project **must** have the :ref:`"Internet access" upgrade <project-upgrades>` in order to download software from a remote repository (i.e. CRAN) to your project.
-    The install command will not work unless you :ref:`upgrade your project <project-upgrades>` to have internet access.
+    Installing an R package will require you to :ref:`add a license <project-add-license>` or :ref:`add upgrades <project-upgrades>` so that your project has internet access.

     Otherwise you have to download the tarball of the R package to your own machine, and :doc:`upload <./upload>` it to your project.